-The Nurse-Midwifery specialty prepares students to manage the obstetric and primary health care needs of women across the lifespan as well as the care of the normal newborn.
-Nurse-midwifery courses are based on the American College of Nurse-Midwives (ACNM) "Core Competencies for Basic Midwifery Practice: December 2012," which include the "Hallmarks of Midwifery Care."
+The Nurse-Midwifery specialty prepares students to manage the reproductive and primary health care needs of women across the lifespan as well as the care of the normal newborn.
+The Nurse-Midwifery curriculum is based on the American College of Nurse-Midwives (ACNM) "Core Competencies for Basic Midwifery Practice: December 2020," which include the "Hallmarks of Midwifery Care."
 Students will obtain clinical experience in a variety of nurse-midwifery practices that meet the "Standards of Midwifery Practice" of the ACNM.